GabiTLC/MusicLibrary/README.md

 ## Further help

-Feel free to reach me anytime via email if there are any clarifications that need to be made
+An application walkthrough can be fount at `https://youtu.be/qRcre4a-NXc` Also, feel free to reach me anytime via email if there are any clarifications that need to be made